 Curties History, Family Crest & Coats of Arms

 The ancestors of the Curties family migrated to England following the Norman Conquest of 1066.
-The surname Curties is based on refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
+The surname Curties is based on refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Curties family